Jamie95187/borisbikes/README.md

 ## Testing

-For the unit testing type `rspec` in the root directory for this project.
+For the unit testing, you can type `rspec` in the root directory for this project.

-Feature tests can be run on an online repl or use irb in terminal.
+Feature tests can be run on an online repl, `irb` or `pry` in terminal.

 Used rubocop as linter.
 This can be used by typing `rubocop` in the project's root directory.